lawrenae/simmetrics/README.md

-JavaScript port of the SimMetrics Java library plus more.
+JavaScript port of the [SimMetrics Java library](http://sourceforge.net/projects/simmetrics/) plus more.
 ===

-This is a further fork from msamblet's version.
+This is a further fork from msamblet's version, which is a fork from novacrazy's version.
 I'm focused on a few additional things:
 - Make this library produce the same values as the java version (important!)
 So far this means better results for
 	- ChapmanMatchingSoundex
 	- Levenshtein